-Italian Sausage Peppers and Onions Recipe is a super-flavourful comfort food.
+Italian Sausage snd Peppers Recipe is a super-flavourful comfort food.
 It’s an awesome meal for a busy weeknight dinner, weekend, or game-day party.
 This recipe is also low-carb and whole30.

-This Italian Sausage Peppers and Onions is one of my favourite one-pan meals because it is so hearty and filling while still being low carb and and it’s great as leftovers.
-Inspired by this Slow Cooker Italian Sausage and Peppers (Web Story), this is the skillet version.
+This Italian Sausage and Peppers is one of my favourite one-pan meals because it is so hearty and filling while still being low carb and and it’s great as leftovers.
+Inspired by this Slow Cooker Italian Sausage and Peppers (Web Story), this is the sausage and peppers skillet version.
 The less dishes I have to do on a busy weeknight, the better!